simon-weber/simon-weber.github.com/_posts/2018-07-09-running-kleroteria-for-free-by-abusing-free-tiers.md

 The other operations are more straightforward.
 Subscribing and unsubscribing, for example, cost 1 wcu each.
-Processed synchronously, though, this could cause an issue: beyond 25 signups/second I'd start getting throttled (or start paying).
+Processed synchronously, though, this could cause an issue: beyond 25 signups/second I'd start getting throttled (or worse, charged).
 I needed a way to spread out operations during spikes.

 ### Throttling under service limits

 Kleroteria has the luxury of being entirely asynchronous, so I connected everything with SQS queues.
 This allows precise throttling by adjusting the queue polling rate.
-For example, if subscriptions were sent through a queue consumed 1 message/second, it'd never exceed 1 wcu.
+For example, if subscriptions were sent through a queue consumed at 1 message/second, it'd never exceed 1 wcu.

 Dynamo's capacity units aren't the only limit in play, though.
 SQS and Lambda both allow only one million free requests/month.